caspii/casparwre.de/_posts/2022-07-01-python-to-code-a-saas.md

 Thanks for reading my article and please share your reasons for using Python below.

-By the way, you can [follow my journey on Twitter](https://twitter.com/wrede).
-I also offer [one-on-one Python coaching](/python-berlin/), get in touch if you are interested.
+By the way, you can [follow my journey on LinkedIn](https://www.linkedin.com/in/casparwrede/).
+I'm now longer on Twitter since it has turned into flaming dumster fire.

 Photo by <a href="https://unsplash.com/@spacex?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">SpaceX</a> on <a href="https://unsplash.com/s/photos/rocket?utm_source=unsplash&utm_medium=referral&utm_content=creditCopyText">Unsplash</a>